Skip to main content

 1. To stimulate the piloting of long-term activities that will draw attention to the impact of disinformation on vulnerable and/or marginalized groups who are commonly targeted in disinformation campaigns.

-1. To support independent media efforts, such as reporting, analysis, and human rights-based advocacy campaigns to make citizens better informed and resistant to malign influences.
+3. To support human rights-based advocacy campaigns to make citizens better informed and resistant to malign influences.

-Freedom House will support one local organization with up to $15,000 in funding, for a project length of 6-12 months.
+Freedom House will support one local organization with up to $15,000 in funding, for a project length of 5-7 months.
 Proposals should include illustrative activities.
-However, understanding the dynamically changing environment in Armenia, Freedom House prioritizes projects able to respond to changing needs.
-Therefore, it is possible that project activities will be finalized closer to the date of implementation.
-Illustrative activities may include: journalist sensitivity trainings, mentorship, dialogue, coalition building, advocacy, and multi-format media coverage at local, regional, and national levels.
+Illustrative activities may include journalist sensitivity training, creative work and art, mentorship, dialogue, advocacy, and multi-format media coverage at local, regional, and national levels.
+Applicants are strongly advised to present innovative and creative project activities.

-The proposals will be evaluated by a selection committee comprised of Freedom House representatives and local partner organizations.
+The proposals will be evaluated by a selection committee comprising Freedom House representatives and local partner organizations.
 Following their selection, Freedom House’s local Armenia team will work in close cooperation with selected grantees to finalize their projects and implement their initiatives.

 Applicants have broad latitude to design projects under this call, but applications will also be evaluated on the following criteria: